davenquinn/xenoliths/paper/text/chapters/02-crystal-knob-introduction.md

 # Crystal Knob xenolith locality

-The Crystal Knob volcanic neck (35.806º N, 121.174º W) is a mid-Pleistocene olivine--plagioclase phyric basalt which erupted along the margin of the Franciscan assemblage 500 m west of the Nacimiento Fault in the Santa Lucia Mountains of central California [@Seiders1989].
-The basaltic plug is ~80 m in diameter at the surface and has entrained abundant dunite and sparse spinel peridotite xenoliths `[Figure field_photo]`.
+The Crystal Knob volcanic neck (35.806º N, 121.174º W) is a mid-Pleistocene olivine--plagioclase phyric basalt that erupted along the margin of the Franciscan assemblage 500 m west of the Nacimiento Fault in the Santa Lucia Mountains of central California [@Seiders1989].
+The basaltic plug is ~80 m in diameter at the surface and has entrained abundant dunite and sparse spinel peridotite xenoliths [@fig:field_photo].
 The dunites are cumulates, and texturally they grade into single grain xenocrysts, or the apparent phenocrysts, for the host lava.
 The spinel peridotites are volumetrically subordinate to the dunites.
 As discussed below, the peridotites lack textural